kakathic/Tool-Shells/README.md

 # Tool Tool

 Is an application to edit the apk.

 Support to install apk files, apks, apkm, xapk etc.

 Mostly Apktool

-Install the latest Java jdk 15
+Install the latest Java JDK 15

 There are many tools like